balancer/frontend-v2/README.md

-# Pool Management V2
+# Balancer App
-Frontend Vue app for Balancer pool management.
+Frontend Vue app for Balancer exchange and pool management.

 ## Development
 To setup the development environment first clone the repo: